Proph151Music/HCloud/README.md

    - Run the `HCloud_launcher.bat` file by double clicking on it.

    **Script Behavior:**
-   - The `HCloud_launcher.bat` file will check if you have Python and pip installed.
-If not, it will ask if you want the script to download and set them up for you automatically.
+   - The `HCloud_launcher.bat` file will ask you if it can download a portable version of python if it hasn't already created the local_env.
-   - If `HCloud_launcher.bat` detects that you already have Python and pip installed properly, it will ask if you'd like to launch the `HCloud.py` file.
+   - If `HCloud_launcher.bat` detects that you already have the portable Python and pip downloaded properly, it will ask if you'd like to launch the `HCloud.py` file.

-   **Direct Execution:**
-   - Alternatively, if Python and pip are already installed and properly set up in the PATH, the `HCloud.py` file can be launched directly from a CMD prompt using the following command:
-     ```sh
-     python HCloud.py
-     ```
+   - You should always use `HCloud_Launcher.bat` to execute HCloud on Windows for the best results.
 ---------------------------------------------------------------------------------

 ### macOS